mohammed99Ali/Shoe_Store_App/README.md

 when finally saved an order or you still in the review area you can click share button.
 That will give you the access to view your order on some social media platform.
 You may send it via WhatsApp or email.

 The order will be sent in text form heading with the username that you choose in the login screen.
 Then your shoe customization came next.
-Finally, as a beauty touch the text will end with the store slogan “You are not buying an object, you are buying a style”
+Finally, as a beauty touch the text will end with the store slogan “You are not buying an object, you are buying a style”.

 ## Features 📝
 >[!NOTE]
-So, as I said this is not a real app but I will write some features that I believe it can be at least a feature
+So, as I said this is not a real app but I will write some features that I believe it can be at least a feature.
 - Simple app: the language of the app is set to be clear for the user to understand, you can understand the app from reading the instruction only.
 - Side menu: away for you to access the login page, about page and instruction page from the side menu.
 - simple design: you can order and share your order within five minutes (if you had a clue for what shoe you are searching for), able to send the order via modern social media apps.